Sidb-3505/Blind-Mixer/README.md

 📱 App Features

-Pixel-perfect UI – All screens match the given Figma designs precisely.
+✨ Pixel-Perfect UI – Every screen is implemented to match the Figma designs with precise spacing, colors, and typography.

+🖼️ Three Key Screens

+Mixer Screen – Clean layout with smooth interactions.

+Mixer-VIP Screen – Premium design replicated with attention to detail.

+Upgrade Homepage Screen – Designed to stay consistent with the theme, even though it was not included in the shared Figma.

-Responsive Design – Works smoothly across different screen sizes.
+📐 Responsive Layout – Fully adaptable across different screen sizes and orientations.

-Reusable Widgets – Buttons, cards, and bottom navigation built with consistency.
+🔁 Reusable Components – Common widgets like buttons, cards, and containers are modular and consistently styled.

-Custom Bottom Navigation Bar – Integrated with smooth navigation between screens.
+🚀 Custom Bottom Navigation – Smooth tab switching with clear navigation handling.

-State Management – Lightweight and clean handling of confirmation flows.
+⚡ Lightweight State Management – Simple and clean confirmation flows without unnecessary complexity.

-Clean Codebase – Modular folder structure for easy maintainability.
+🧹 Clean & Modular Codebase – Well-structured project with separated files for screens, widgets, constants, and theme.

-Demo Ready – Works on both emulators and real devices
+📽️ Demo Ready – Tested on both emulators and real devices to ensure smooth performance.